faberfred/drl-navigation-project/README.md

 ![Trained Agent][image1]

-Agent one is learning from 37 different signals provided by the environment.
+Agent one is learning from 37 input signals provided by the *Unity* environment.

-Agent two is learning from the raw.
+Agent two is learning from raw pixels.

 The Unity environments are provided by [Udacity](https://www.udacity.com/).
 The environment for learning from *input signals* can be downloaded [here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip).
 The environment for learning from *raw pixels* can be downloaded [here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/VisualBanana_Linux.zip).